Linaro/Connect/_posts/bkk19/sessions/2019-02-08-bfq-i-o-scheduler-more-throughput-control-and-efficiency.md

   set of changes concerns throughput.
 In the most complex scenarios for guaranteeing I/O bandwidths, BFQ delivers up to five-time higher throughput than existing solutions.
-  But the same mechanisms that gained BFQ this primacy become a hindrance with some ''deceptive'' workloads.
+  But the same mechanisms that gained BFQ this primacy become a hindrance with some deceptive workloads.
 These workloads trick BFQ mechanisms into wrongly believing that some I/O flows need to be privileged with respect to other flows, even at the expense of losing throughput dramatically.
 In contrast, total throughout is the only performance parameter that matters.
 We took countermeasures to offset this